CORE-T: COherent REtrieval of Tables for Text-to-SQL: Compatibility Score Details

 For the \textbf{Average Compatibility Score Difference}, we assign a gold value \(g\in\{0,1\}\) to each table pair (1 if joinable, 0 otherwise), let \(s\in[0,1]\) be our predicted compatibility score, compute \(|s-g|\) for each pair, and report the average across pairs (lower is better) (Table~\ref{tab:compatibility-eval}).
 We do not report these metrics on \textbf{MMQA} because the dataset does not provide gold table--table joinability signals.

-\paragraph{Comparison to a JAR-style compatibility score.} To disentangle the effect of our enforced relational constraints, we also evaluate a JAR-inspired variant that scores column pairs using only header similarity and value overlap (i.e., without requiring uniqueness/subset validity).
+\paragraph{Comparison to a JAR-style compatibility score.} To disentangle the effect of our enforced relational constraints, we also evaluate a JAR-inspired variant that scores column pairs using only header similarity and value overlap (i.e., without requiring uniqueness/subset validity and without ignoring \textsc{null}s)).
 Table~\ref{tab:compatibility-eval} shows that enforcing these constraints in \textsc{CORE-T} improves joinability accuracy and column-pair identification, and reduces the average compatibility-score error.

+\paragraph{Scalability and incremental maintenance.} Our scalability claim targets \emph{online} inference: at query time, \textsc{CORE-T} does not perform corpus-wide all-pairs compatibility checks.
+A naïve eager materialization of $\mathrm{CS}(\cdot,\cdot)$ for all table pairs in a corpus of $N$ tables would be $O(N^2)$ table-pair evaluations (and can be parallelized/sharded offline).
+However, a full $N^2$ cache is not required for retrieval-time use: the selection/adjustment steps only need compatibilities among a small candidate set (e.g., DR top-$K$ tables).
+Thus, for large corpora, the cache can be constructed \emph{sparsely} by computing and storing entries only for candidate pairs encountered during inference, yielding $O(K^2)$ evaluated pairs per query (and $O(Q\cdot K^2)$ over $Q$ queries), while enabling fast reuse once computed.

+This sparse view also supports \emph{dynamic updates}.
+When a new table arrives or an existing table changes, we only need to compute compatibilities involving that table (i.e., against other candidate tables or against the current corpus), rather than rebuilding the entire cache.
+Concretely, entries can be computed on demand (``lazy caching'') for candidate pairs and stored so future queries reuse the result.